-Planned approaches /actions 14 Responsibility Expected / desired outcomes.
-15 Timeframe 16 Resources required 17 Ve expect to Who's leading?
-How we will measure progress / success this year We will get this done by 1.1 Strengthen our culturally responsive curriculum consistent with Te Mātaiaho / the Refreshed NZ Curriculum18 Review our curriculum development plan to be consistent with the Aotearoa New Zealand Curriculum Refresh & Te Tiriti-Honouring and Inclusive Curriculum Framework KET (With HoDs esp.
-HoD Social Sciences / ANZ Histories) Curriculum development plan reflects the national timelines MOE (2026 implementation).
-A curriculum map is developed that shows how our curriculum meets national expectations.
-Unit Planning Requirements are updated with HoD as curriculum refresh progresses, including the Understand, Know, Do approach.
-Self-evaluation timeline is implemented, to show how Years 9 and 10 programmes reflect the Unit Planning Requirements Level 1 NCEA curriculum / programmes are developed.
-Term 1 - revised curriculum timeline Term 2-4 PLD / HoDs Term 4 - unit plans for Year 9 and 10 courses are evaluated against the requirements.
-Term 4 - curriculum map Professional development funding PLD time allocated to departments.
-External support (NIFs, MoE) 1.2 Strengthen our assessment practice, consistent with the NCEA Change Programme.
+Strategic Priority 1.1 Our curriculum and other programmes wil 1 Planned approaches /actions 13 We expect to Responsibility Who's leading?
+Expected / desired outcomes.
+14 How we will measure progress / success this year Timeframe 15 We will get this done by Resources required 16 1.1.1 Strengthen our culturally responsive curriculum consistent with the Refreshed NZ Curriculum 17 Review our curriculum development plan so it is aligned with the national plans.
+Continue to improve our Course and Unit Plans.
+WRT (With HoDs) Curriculum development plan reflects the national timelines MoE (English and Mathematics: 2026 and other curriculum areas: 2027) A curriculum map is developed that shows how our curriculum meets national expectations.
+Self-evaluation to show how Years 9 and 10 programmes reflect the Unit Planning Requirements (revise as needed).
+Term 1 - revised curriculum timeline communicated Term 2-4 PLD / ToDs support changes Term 4 - unit plans for Year 9 and 10 courses are evaluated against the requirements.
+Term 4 - curriculum map Professional development funding PLD time allocated to departments and ToDs.
+External support from MoE and NZQA 1.1.2 Strengthen our assessment practice, consistent with the NCEA Change Programme.
 Remain up to date with, and implement, curriculum and assessments consistent with the NCEA Change Programme esp.
-Literacy and numeracy corequisite Mana orite mo te mātauranga Māori KET (With PN and HoDs) Level 1 implementation is as expected, moderation plan is updated.
-Numeracy and literacy assessments are carried our as required (Year 10 and Year 11 - catch up) Community is kept informed.
-Terms 1-4 Work with HoDs, and department hui Term 2 & 4 TODs Term 2 / 4 Trials PLD time and funding External support .1.3 Actively participate in the Thames Te Kauaeranga Kāhui Ako19 (Community of Learning)20 Conscious collaboration and active liaison with KA Kaihautu (leaders) and shared roles (ASTs, LSCs, Te Hononga / Check and Connect) WSTs will promote culturally responsive and relational pedagogies and responsibility for other critical elements of the Kāhui Ako action plan.21 HRT / KET (With WSTs) Our school is kept informed of and participated in KA opportunities (PLD, etc) Within-school teachers (WST) are appointed and fulfil their roles.
+Literacy and numeracy corequisites Mana ōrite mō te Mātauranga Māori WRT (With PN and HoDs) Level 1 NCEA curriculum / programmes are embedded.
+Level 1 implementation is as expected, moderation plan is updated Numeracy and literacy assessments are carried out as required (Year 10 and Year 11 & 12 - catch up) Community is kept informed.
+Terms 1-4 Work with HoDs, and department hui Term 2-4 PLD / ToDs support changes PLD time and funding External support 1.1.3 Actively participate in the Thames Te Kauaeranga Kāhui Ako18 (Community of Learning)19 Conscious collaboration and active liaison with KA Kaihautu (leaders) and shared roles (ASTs, LSCs, Te Hononga / Check and Connect) WSTs will implement action plans to support identified priorities, consistent with KA Achievement Challenges.
+HRT (With WSTs) Our school is kept informed of and participated in KA opportunities (PLD, etc) Within-school teachers (WST) are appointed and fulfil their roles.
 Within School teachers (WSTs) develop a clear action plan for roles (working with ASTs as appropriate).
-Terms 1-4 - participation in Kāhui Ako Kaihautu (leaders) and PLG hui Term 2 - Kāhui Ako Action plan Term 2-4 - Hui Term 4 - AsT and WsT evaluation Three Kāhui Ako within school teachers (allowances and time)
+Term 1: Wsīs appointed.
+Term 1: Action plan Terms 1-4 - participation in Kāhui Ako Kaihautu (leaders) and PLG hui Term 2 / 4 - review progress of Wsī plans.
+Up to six Kāhui Ako within-school teachers (allowances and time)